PabloPasc/AMP_Pooled_QGT/README.md

 # Required Packages
-In order to run the files, the following Python libraries are required: _numpy_, _scipy_, _numba_, _cvxpy_ and _matplotlib_.
+In order to run the files, the following Python libraries are required: _numpy_, _scipy_, _math_, _numba_, _cvxpy_ and _matplotlib_.
 In addition, library _tikzplotlib_ can be used to generate tikz files corresponding to each of the plots.

 # Python Scripts
 ## pool_amp.py